ubc-library-rc/r-markdown/content/Creation.md

 ## 2.3 Organizing an R Markdown File
-Put all of the code that should be run together in the same code chunk.
-This about 1 chunk = 1 output (analysis or table).
+<p>Put all of the code that should be run together in the same code chunk.
+This about 1 chunk = 1 output (analysis or table). </p>
-Use the outline section to find your way around.
-Code chunk names and headers are critical.
+<p>Use the outline section to find your way around.
+Code chunk names and headers are critical. </p>

 ![Rmd Creation](images/markdown_orient.png)

 ## 2.4 Compiling(Knitting/Rendering) an R Markdown File